-The 8th Alabama Infantry Regiment mustered 1,377 men during the Civil War.
-It lost 300 killed or mortally wounded and 170 died of disease.
+The 8th Alabama Infantry Regiment was organized in May of 1861 in Alabama and fought through the Civil War until surrendered at Appomattox Court House.
+It mustered 1,377 men during the Civil War, losing 300 men killed or mortally wounded and 170 who died of disease.

 |May||Organized at Montgomery|

 |June 10||Sent to Richmond under Colonel John Anthony Winston, and Major Thomas E. Irby, and accepted into service as the first Confederate command enlisted for the duration of the war.|

 |October 3||Assigned to Fifth brigade, Army of the Peninsula, Colonel Winston commanding post at Yorktown|